Skip to main content

 Status icons

-As of PageSeeder v6 the icon used in the user interface for each status is configurable using the statusIcon and documentStatusIcon group properties or via the Project configuration page.
+As of PageSeeder v6, the icon used in the user interface for each status is configurable using the statusIcon and documentStatusIcon group properties.
+The value associated with an icon is configured in the group properties form in the UI, on either the Group configuration page or Project configuration page.
 The currently supported icons are as follows:

 For active tasks and workflows (see following section)